Bink & Gollie: Other media

-Two direct-to-video animated films adapted from the books, Bink & Gollie ...and More Stories About Friendship and Bink & Gollie: Two for One, were released in 2012 and 2013, respectively.
+Two direct-to-video animated films adapted from the books, Bink & Gollie ...and More Stories About Friendship and Bink & Gollie: Two for One, and Bink & Gollie: Best Friends Forever, were released in 2012 and 2013, respectively.
 The films were directed by Rory Madge and produced by Paul R. Gagne and Melissa Reilly Ellard at Weston Woods Studios and Chuck Gammage Animation, with music composed by David Mansfield.
 They featured Kate Micucci as Bink, Riki Lindhome as Gollie, and Jon Carroll, David de Vries and Wendy Carter as additional characters.
 Bink & Gollie ...and More Stories About Friendship was selected by the Association for Library Service to Children's Carnegie Medal/Notable Children's Videos Committee in 2013, and released on Kanopy in 2018.
 Bink & Gollie: Two for One won the Carnegie Medal for Excellence in Children's Video in January 2014.

-A stage play adaptation was produced by Kindertheater Weber/Camenzind and Theater am Gleis and directed by Andrea Schulthess in 2015-2017, with Christine Camenzind as Bink and Liliane Weber as Gollie.
+A stage play adaptation was produced by Kindertheater Weber/Camenzind and Theater am Gleis and directed by Andrea Schulthess in 2015–2017, with Christine Camenzind as Bink and Liliane Weber as Gollie.
 The set design was done by Thomas Freydl.